-Figure 1 illustrates the present prototype entry interface for the public, as of this writing.
-It can be found on the Web at http:// knik.iarc.uaf.edu/AtmGroup/akweather.htm.
-There are four main components to this interface involving observational and modeling data., each of which will be discussed in turn in subsequent subsections.
-Here we briefly note that our initial underlying philosophy for the interface is to be able to provide, at a glance, basic information on surface weather conditions statewide and in the Fairbanks area as well as forecast conditions over a 36-hour period on multiple scales.
-The basic interface is not intended to be comprehensive, but instead to allow for users of various levels of sophistication to obtain useful information.
-This philosophy has been only partially implemented in the web interface design as of this writing.
-The interface itself is expected to evolve dynamically over time in response to feedback from various users and user groups.
+Figure 1 illustrates the present entry interface for the public to the integrated observation and Arctic MM5 forecasts.
+This interface can be found on the Web at http:// knik.iarc.uaf.edu/AtmGroup/akweather.htm.
+There are four main components to this interface involving observational and modeling data., each of which will be discussed briefly below.
+Here we note that our underlying philosophy for the interface is to be able to provide, at a glance, basic information on surface weather conditions statewide and in the Fairbanks area as well as forecast conditions over a 36-hour period on multiple scales.
+The interface is not intended to be comprehensive, but instead to allow for users of various levels of sophistication to obtain useful information.
+We expect the interface to evolve dynamically in response to feedback from various users and user groups.

-In the following four subsections we touch on each aspect of the initial web interface, including description of more detailed information available from deeper web levels of the facility.
+In the following three subsections we touch on observational components of the initial web interface, including description of more detailed information available from deeper web levels of the facility.
 As appropriate, we will also describe technical aspects of the sources of information displayed.
+This discussion will be followed by a description of the real-time Arctic MM5 in section 4.